jlawsonb/actions-portfolio/docs/Projects/index.md

 * Met and exceeded IGG expectations for patching/update adherence

 ### Tacos
 There was an already established system for importing Shenigans, but after joining ACME Corp we had our first in some time and discovered some issues.
-I took ownership of the process by identifying what work was needed across applications and teams (LFH, LFH database, OnBase database, and OnBase scripts).
+I took ownership of the process by identifying what work was needed across applications and teams.
 This work needed to be completed quickly and I implemented changes to LFH and assisted Pete and Repeat with the system script.
 This was a project where I demonstrated good leadership:

 * Gathered the right people together for troubleshooting
 * Tracked improvement ideas and bugs during the process